 Elbow Injury at Work

-Repetitive elbow movements, like lifting heavy loads, can disrupt your daily activities and lead to elbow injuries.
-If you’ve experienced an elbow injury at work, get in touch with one of our Sacramento workers’ compensation lawyers for a consultation.
-Our lawyers specialize in workers’ compensation and we can help you determine if your elbow injury is a work-related injury and if you can claim disability.
+Repetitive elbow movements, like lifting heavy loads, can disrupt daily activities and lead to elbow injuries.
+If you’ve experienced an elbow injury at work, contact one of our Sacramento workers’ compensation lawyers for a consultation.
+Our lawyers specialize in workers’ compensation, and we can help you determine if your elbow injury is work-related and if you can claim disability.
 We can also help you determine your compensation for your elbow injury and how much you can request for a broken elbow.
 If you need assistance filing a claim, visit us in our Sacramento Workers’ Compensation Attorneys P.C. office so we can help you explore your legal options.

 Tennis elbow is an elbow injury caused by overuse and repetitive elbow motions.
 It causes pain, soreness, and inflammation along the outer side of the elbow.
 If left untreated, tennis elbow frequently results in limited elbow motions and the degeneration of the structures found in the area.

 Tennis elbow is named as such because tennis players are most susceptible to developing this type of elbow injury.